ninghailong/Cross-Modal-Remote-Sensing-Image-Sound-Retrieval/README.md

 This repository is for the research of cross-modal remote sensing image-sound retrieval.

-We develop three
+We construct three datasets about cross-modal remote sensing image-sound retrieval, including Sydney image-sound dfataset, UCM image-sound dfataset, and RSICD image-sound dfataset.
+Descriptions about them are as follows:

-\subsubsection{\textbf{Sydney Image-Voice Dataset \cite{8486338}}} The Sydney image-voice (Sydney IV) dataset contains 613 RS images and 3065 voices of 7 classes, where each image corresponds to five different voices.
-In this paper, we follow the previous works \cite{8896932, chen2019a, 9044618}, and randomly sample a voice from the five voices for each image to construct RS image-voice pairs.
-As for the data partitioning, 80\% RS image-voice pairs are randomly selected for training, and the rest 20\% are selected for testing.
+**Sydney Image-Sound Dataset**: The Sydney image-sound dataset contains 613 remote sensing images and 3065 sounds of 7 classes, where each image corresponds to five different sounds.

-\subsubsection{\textbf{UCM Image-Voice Dataset \cite{8486338}}} The UCM image-voice (UCM IV) dataset includes 2100 RS images and 10500 voices, where each image corresponds to five different voices.
-Note that the dataset can be divided into 21 classes, where each class includes 100 images and 500 voices.
-In this paper, we follow the previous works \cite{8896932, chen2019a, 9044618}, and randomly sample a voice from the five voices for each image to construct RS image-voice pairs.
-As for the data partitioning, 80\% RS image-voice pairs are randomly selected as training set, and the rest 20\% are selected as testing set.
+**UCM Image-Sound Dataset**: The UCM image-sound dataset includes 2100 remote sensing images and 10500 sounds, where each image corresponds to five different sounds.
+Note that the dataset can be divided into 21 classes, where each class includes 100 images and 500 sounds.

-\subsubsection{\textbf{RSICD Image-Voice Dataset \cite{8486338}}} The RSICD image-voice (RSICD IV) dataset involves 10921 RS images and 54605 voices of 30 classes, where each image corresponds to five different voices.
-In this paper, we follow the previous works \cite{8896932, chen2019a, 9044618}, and randomly sample a voice from the five voices for each image to construct RS image-voice pairs.
-As for the data partitioning, 80\% RS image-voice pairs are randomly selected for training, and the rest 20\% are selected for testing.
+**RSICD Image-Sound Dataset**: The RSICD image-sound dataset involves 10921 remote sensing images and 54605 sounds of 30 classes, where each image corresponds to five different sounds.

 # Datatset: